NourhanAymanElstohy/simple-weather-api/README.md

 ## Caching

 Caching is implemented in the `WeatherService` class using Laravel's Cache facade to store weather data for 3600 minutes.
 This improves the performance of subsequent requests for the same city.

+## Security

+-   **JWT Authentication**: Use **JSON Web Tokens** for secure, stateless user authentication.

+-   **Throttle Middleware**: Limit request rates to prevent brute force and DoS attacks.

+-   **Retry Mechanism**: Allow up to 3 retries with intervals to handle temporary API errors.

+-   **Exception Handling**: Catch and log errors to prevent information leaks and ensure smooth error handling.

+-   **Input Validation**: Validate and sanitize user inputs to prevent SQL Injection, XSS, and other attacks.

+-   **Secure Environment Configurations**: Store sensitive data (e.g., API keys) in environment files, not in code.

+-   **Logging and Monitoring with Laravel Telescope**: Use **Laravel Telescope** for real-time monitoring of API requests, exceptions, and more. `http://localhost:8000/telescope`

 ## License